ericpaulsen/dot/README.md

 The `install.sh` script is executed by [Coder](https://github.com/coder) to build my workspace just the way I like it.

-Key configs:
+**Key configs** 🔑

-- Fish shell
+- 🐠 Fish shell
-- [Starship](starship.rs) to customize my (rare) fish
+- 🚀 [Starship](starship.rs) to customize my (rare) fish
-- VSCode extensions to make my editor look inviting
+- 🪴 VSCode extensions to make things inviting & efficient
-- Tooling I use to provision & manage infra
+- 🏗️ Tooling I use to provision & manage infra